COGNITIVE BEHAVIORAL THERAPY (CBT)

 - Camp Shane pays the therapists and behavior coaches.

-- The billing fee is 10% of any checks received from insurance reimbursement.
-How much you will receive depends on your insurance company, the type of coverage you have, your co-pay and deductibles.
+- How much you will receive depends on your insurance company, the type of coverage you have, your co-pay and deductibles.

 Approximate Bill to Be Submitted To Insurance Company

 |2 Weeks||3 Weeks||4 Weeks||5 Weeks||6 Weeks||7 Weeks||8 Weeks|